Bourbon Food Pairing 101 Header

 If you're really feeling adventurous, you can even experiment pairing bourbon with fast food for some interesting results like this pairing adventure featuring KFC and inexpensive bourbon.

 In some pairings presentations, I create a deliberate compounding of flavors in five to seven pairings.
 That’s fun to do, but it takes work to get it right.
 So start off with a mini-presentation: a somewhat salty protein (cured ham, jerky, barbecue) first, a cheese second and a sweet third, and see how everyone likes it.
-And don’t forget: Cleanse your palate with water between each pairing.
+And don’t forget: Cleanse your palate with the water between each pairing.

 See?
 It’s easier than you might have thought.
 Now get to your bourbon shelf, pick a bottle—or two—fill a glass(es) and find some of the foods mentioned above.